-And last week we toured the three-month old Element New York Times Square West by Westin, the first New York link in Starwood’s 2008 chain designed to embrace sustainability and things green.
+And last week I toured the three-month old Element New York Times Square West by Westin, the first New York link in Starwood’s 2008 chain designed to embrace sustainability and things green.

 Not surprisingly, Element resides in a new building, a skinny, 418-room, glass high-rise on West 39th Street between Eighth and Ninth Avenues.
 It’s a gritty, touristy block, populated by new chain hotel towers — the Comfort Inn, Hampton Inn, Holiday Inn Express and Candlelight Suites — along with delis and fast-food places in older, low-slung structures.
-Times Square is a short walk away, and the Port Authority Bus Terminal, convenient if somewhat seedy, is even closer.
+Times Square is a short walk away, and the Port Authority Bus Terminal, seedy but convenient, is even closer.

 The overall effect seemed a bit sterile, like stepping into a gigantic milk bottle with green lettering.
 Yet it’s hard to fault the stats: wall art mounted on bases made from recycled tires, carpets, furniture and floor-coverings fabricated from recycled materials and walls bathed in low-VOC paint.
 At present the hotel says it purchases a minimum of 70 percent of its energy from a renewable source.

 Favorite detail: round, magnetized, paper-saving Do Not Disturb signs that slap onto a metal rectangle on each guest room door.